PCEPGET-IT/Javascript-stuff/Javascript and C cheat sheet.md

 * Character(C language specific), is just one byte, probably just a letter.
 You don't really need words for Robots
 * String(Most other languages have this), is a bunch of words and it's called a string because it's a *string* of characters. (hilarious)

-For Javascript, all you have to do to declare a variable is to type "var" and the name of the variable.
+For Javascript, all you have to do to declare a variable is to type "**var**" and the name of the variable.
 Note that the variable name can't start with a number, but you can put a number in the name somewhere else.

 Quick Examples for javascript:
 ```javascript